-In many people with long standing kidney disease, the problems slowly get worse over time.
-Dialysis would be considered when your kidneys could no longer remove enough waste products from the blood to keep you feeling well, and a kidney transplant was not available.
+In many people with long-standing kidney disease, the problems slowly get worse over time.
+Dialysis would be considered when your kidneys can no longer remove enough waste products from the blood to keep you feeling well, and a kidney transplant is not available.
 You might feel sick to your stomach, tired, and weak.
 You could have little appetite and might have swelling.
-You might also have difficulty breathing or thinking clearly.
+It might be hard to breathe or think clearly.
 Dialysis might help to partly relieve these symptoms.